tustin2121/James_Somerton_Transcripts/_videos/DeepCuts000.md

 <mark>That's the key variable that makes *Hellraiser* so special, Barker is entirely aware of heteronormative insecurities, such as versions of polyamory involving Frank and his mistress Julia.</mark>

-<mark>Barker takes these insecurities and combines them with imagery derived from the underground leather scene of the time</mark>, mixed with the art of Herronius Bach, <mark>in order to create a film about the broad spectrum of sensuality and sexuality.
+<mark>Barker takes these insecurities and combines them with imagery derived from the underground leather scene of the time</mark>, mixed with the art of Hieronymus Bosch, <mark>in order to create a film about the broad spectrum of sensuality and sexuality.
 He shocked audiences with its subversive but wildly inclusive material.</mark>

 </james>
 <from {% include citation for=page.cite.plagiarized.alejandra_gonzalez at="¶ 5" %}>